Home » How to Home School About Email Etiquette (and Worksheet)

 • What is your level of education?

-If you have typos or lack punctuation and proper sentence structure, your message gets muddled.
+Your message gets muddled if you have typos or lack punctuation and proper sentence structure.

 • Can you communicate with clarity?

-Choosing your words carefully is important to make sure the desired intent and tone of your message is relayed.
+Choosing your words carefully ensures your message’s desired intent and tone are relayed.

-• Do you take messages at their face value, respond promptly and appropriately?
+• Do you take messages at their face value and respond promptly and appropriately?

-Responding based on the message alone, not emotionally to what you think is meant, helps to avoid many a misunderstanding.
+Responding based on the message alone, not emotionally to what you think is meant, helps avoid many misunderstandings.

 Then and Now

-Back in the day, letters were a thing.
-Everyone knew how to write cursively and then took the time to craft letters that detailed their experiences and emotions.
+Letters were a thing back in the day.
+Everyone knew how to write cursively and then took the time to craft letters detailing their experiences and emotions.

-If you’ve ever read a letter from long ago, they told a story and you would get drawn in to the tale being told.
-Between the beautiful handwriting and life experience being shared, you felt the importance of the author’s writings.
+If you’ve read a letter from long ago, they told a story, and you would get drawn into the tale being told.
+You felt the importance of the author’s writings between the beautiful handwriting and the life experience being shared.

-Now we have email and most children are not taught cursive writing.
-But that doesn’t mean we should no longer teach about how to properly communicate with the written word.
+Now that we have email, and most children are not taught cursive writing, that doesn’t mean we should no longer teach children how to communicate properly with the written word.

 Email is different in that it is short and generally to the point.
-However, knowing how to communicate with clarity, with the written word, is a skill that builds relationships and will be crucial to any career your children may have in the future.
+However, knowing how to communicate clearly with the written word is a skill that builds relationships and will be crucial to any career your children may have in the future.

 Enter Discretion

-Just as you would write a different letter to your Mother, than you would a business associate, same goes for email.
-Including taking into consideration how your email may impact the recipient.
+Just as you would write a different letter to your Mother than you would to a business associate, the same goes for email.
+You should also consider how your email may impact the recipient.

 Being less formal with friends and family makes sense.
 However, when emailing for business, there is no room for informality or muddled messaging.
 So when it comes to children, as with anything, forming good habits can benefit them in adulthood.